 With digital process automation, businesses can evolve with emerging consumer expectations.
 An email or text message could be sent immediately to the subcontractor or their agent for resolution.
 What’s more, as this process takes place in real-time, your exposure to risk can be reduced considerably and managed much more efficiently.

 By digitizing the whole tracking process, businesses would have the ability to store all the certificates in a centralized location.
 So whether the company is managing 50 certificates or 1,500 certificates, the digital tracking system would be able to provide rapid access to the certificates needed for a claim or an audit.

 As Pulpstream is a cloud-native solution, it allows all stakeholders to access certificates from anywhere in the world.
 This means that you can access all the certificates, notes, milestone progress, and ownership seamlessly from a single location.
 Furthermore, businesses can create data insight dashboards that enable all departments to view key performance indicators in real-time.
 This means that project managers can now quickly check if a subcontractor is compliant and insured before allowing them on a site.

 As construction companies continue to engage second-tier and third-tier subcontractors on projects, it’s more critical than ever to effectively manage exposure to risk.
 When the insurance of these lower-tier subcontractors isn’t monitored, you can leave yourself open to major losses.

-Automating this process with a low-code cloud-native business process automation platform like Pulpstream is the perfect solution to ensure compliance by making sure that insurance coverage hasn’t expired.
+Automating the risk and claims management process with a no-code cloud-native business process automation platform like Pulpstream is the perfect solution to ensure compliance by making sure that insurance coverage hasn’t expired.